David Metcalfe: Storylines

 David is left troubled by the possibility that he's facing a battle with testicular cancer, and is caught trying to take a picture of his testicles with his pants down by Leyla.
 She then takes a picture for him.
 While they talk about David's impending battle, the pair hug and David says that he "loves" Leyla, which Jacob overhears, and wrongly assumes David and Leyla to be an item.
 The following day; his 13th birthday, he confronts them about their encounter, and David sets the record straight, in the process telling Jacob that he might have cancer.
 Their bond is strengthened because of this.
 David marries Tracy Shankley (Amy Walsh) later that year.
 Eventually he recovers from cancer.

 In 2018, Tracy's past as a prostitute is exposed when she gets a stalker.
 She is able to bring him to justice, but David's embarrassment over her past drives a wedge between them.
 David also has a one-night stand with Leyla following the end of her relationship with Pete Barton (Anthony Quinlan).
 After learning of David's affair and realizing that he is ashamed of her past, Tracy decides to end their marriage.
 David is crushed, but comes to accept the divorce.
 He starts a relationship with schoolteacher Maya Stepney (Louisa Clein), following the end of her marriage to Dr. Liam Cavanagh (Jonny McPherson).

 On Christmas Day 2019, a baby is left at David's door with a note from his former girlfriend Maya asking for the baby to be taken care of.
 Maya had been revealed to be heavily pregnant in a previous episode when released from prison after entering a relationship with David's stepson Jacob after grooming him.
 The paternity of the baby was initially in doubt and a DNA test was done with the outcome revealing the baby to be David's son.
 David initially unable to bond with the baby after what Maya had done to his family eventually welcomes him into the family in a touching scene, naming the baby Theodore Eric Metcalfe.

+David left Emmerdale on Thursday 30th November 2023 to visit his daughter, Amber and her mother, Priya, in London after discovering that Jacob and Victoria were in a relationship.